kyma-project/kyma/docs/04-operation-guides/security/sec-03-access-kyma.md

 ![Kyma dashboard](assets/all-kyma-dashboard.svg)

+> [!NOTE]
->**NOTE:** Kyma dashboard is permission-aware so it only shows elements to which you have access as a logged-in user.
+> Kyma dashboard is permission-aware so it only shows elements to which you have access as a logged-in user.
 The access is RBAC-based.

 1. Access Kyma dashboard.
 2. If Kyma dashboard does not find a JWT token in the browser session storage, it forwards the authentication request to your Open ID Connect (OIDC)-compliant identity provider.